“The biggest difficulty we have,” Susan insisted, “is communication.”

 Susan was no dummy.
 She sensed I was setting her up.
 “Well, okay, I know I am 50 percent to blame,” she relented.

-“And what would you do differently, if I told you that you were 100 percent responsible.
-For your team’s complete understanding, you, as the manager, are 100 percent responsible for the success of the communication.
+“And what would you do differently, if I told you that you were 100 percent accountable for your team’s complete understanding?
+You, as the manager, are 100 percent responsible for the effectiveness of the communication.
 What would you do differently?”